dante-signal31/cifra/README.md

 **cifra** is a console command and a python library to cipher and decipher texts using classic methods.
 It also performs cryptoattacks against those methods.

 I've implemented this while I read Al Sweigart's *"Cracking Codes with Python"*.
+While doing it I also developed and alternative [Rust implementation](https://github.com/dante-signal31/cifra-rust) to assess implementations differences between Python and Rust.
+Structure of both implementations is almost identical, so it is interesting to compare side-to-side functions of both implementation to realize how the same things must be expressed in Python and Rust.

+Some conclusions are evident: Python is extremely expressive and can implement in just few lines what Rust requires many more; on the other hand Rust is extremely performant and can execute the same calculations many times quicker than Python.
+However, I've found out a really useful conclusion: Python is a great prototyping language for Rust, reflexion topics apart the vast majority of everything else that you can do in Python can be easily implemented in Rust too.

 # USAGE